7ombie/textmode/README.md

 exactly the same way as `textmode.text.data` above), then uploaded by calling the respective method (`textmode.font.upload` or `textmode.palette.upload`).

-Note: The API does not add any sugar as the user can best determine the most appropriate abstractions for their specific needs.
+Note: The API does not add any sugar, as the user can best determine the most appropriate abstractions for their specific needs.